Support & Information

 • Within 2 weeks – First prenatal visit

-• Within 10 business days – Well-child visit with a PCP
+• Within 2 weeks – Well-child visit with a PCP

 • Within 30 calendar days – Physical exam/preventive checkup